 11. Individual Motivation

-The success of private sector resides in the profit motive.
+The success of the private sector resides in the profit motive.

-Privatization motivates the managers to make efficiency in the operations of the enterprise so that I can earn more and more profits.
+Privatization motivates the managers to make efficient in the operations of the enterprise so that I can earn more and more profits.

 Disadvantages of Privatization